Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 1. Log-in to the [Custom Vision](http://customvision.ai) portal
 2. Find your target project, which by now should have all the training images that the app uploaded
 3. Start tagging based on your desired visual states:
-    * For example, if this is a classifer to detect between an empty room and a room with people in it, we recommend tagging 5 or more images with people as a new class (let's say People), and tagging 5 or more images without people as the Negative tag.
+    * For example, if this is a classifier to detect between an empty room and a room with people in it, we recommend tagging 5 or more images with people as a new class (let's say People), and tagging 5 or more images without people as the Negative tag.
 This will help the model better differentiate between the two states, given that there will be a lot of similarities between them in this case.
     * As another example, let's say the goal is to approximate how full a shelf with products is, then you might want to create tags such as EmptyShelf,